University of Manchester

 Seminar Room on the 3rd floor of the National Graphene Institute, Booth St E, Manchester M13 9PL.

 ACS on Campus is bringing their best programming to the University of Manchester!
 Join us on November 30 for a day of scientific lectures, publishing talks, career panels and more!
 You won’t want to miss out on key insights from the ACS Editors and local professionals.
 You’ll also get an insider look on ACS resources to advance your career.

-You’ll hear from Prof. Stuart Rowan the Editor-in-Chief of ACS Macro Letters, Prof. William Tolman the Editor-in-Chief of Inorganic Chemistry, Prof. Paul Weiss the Editor-in-Chief of ACS Nano, and Prof. Anne Andrews an Associate Editor of ACS Chemical Neuroscience.
+You’ll hear from Prof. Stuart Rowan the Editor-in-Chief of ACS Macro Letters, Prof. William Tolman the Editor-in-Chief of Inorganic Chemistry, Prof. Paul Weiss the Editor-in-Chief of ACS Nano, Dr. Dinesh Soares, Managing Editor of ACS Omega, and more!

-The event is free and open to all students studying the sciences-not just chemistry!
+The event is free and open to all students and researchers studying the sciences-not just chemistry!
 Students from around the area are welcome.
 Registration is highly recommended.